openvinotoolkit/training_extensions/pytorch_toolkit/text_spotting/README.md

 ## Demo

-In order to see how trained model works using OpenVINO please refer to [Text Spotting Python* Demo](https://github.com/opencv/open_model_zoo/tree/develop/demos/python_demos/text_spotting_demo).
+In order to see how trained model works using OpenVINO™ please refer to [Text Spotting Python* Demo](https://github.com/opencv/open_model_zoo/tree/develop/demos/python_demos/text_spotting_demo).
 Before running the demo you have to export trained model to IR.
 Please see below how to do that.

-## Export PyTorch models to OpenVINO
+## Export PyTorch Models to OpenVINO™

-To run the model via OpenVINO one has to export PyTorch model to ONNX first and then convert it to OpenVINO Internal Representation (IR) using Model Optimizer.
+To run the model via OpenVINO™ one has to export PyTorch model to ONNX first and then convert to OpenVINO™ Internal Representation (IR) using Model Optimizer.

 Model will be split into three parts:
 - Text detector (Mask-RCNN like)